Skip to content

 RUUD K3A8

-Note: the 4-digit code is for the manufacturer, not the brand.
-That's why multiple brands (like Daikin, Goodman, and Amana) have the same code.
+Some brands share a code because the QM code identifies the manufacturer, not the brand.
+Daikin, Goodman, and Amana all use the same code.

 Your QuitCarbon Home Insights will show you which credits apply for which upgrades in your home - and all the other rebates and incentives available to you.